Towards Onboard Continuous Change Detection for Floods: Introduction

 With the arrival of devices designed for neural network inference on edge devices, such as Nvidia Jetson~\cite{jetson}, new opportunities have opened up to use more powerful foundation models.
 An example is Nvidia Jetson~\cite{jetson}, as its use onboard satellites has already been demonstrated, as in the case of the Forest-2 mission ~\cite{schottl2024real}

-Foundation models, such as Prithvi~\cite{szwarcman2024prithvi} or TerraMind~\cite{jakubik2025terramind}, also come in \textit{tiny} version with approximately 5 million parameters, allowing their use in this context and to take advantage of their pretraining on millions of images.
+Foundation models, such as PrithVi~\cite{szwarcman2024PrithVi} or TerraMind~\cite{jakubik2025terramind}, also come in \textit{tiny} version with approximately 5 million parameters, allowing their use in this context and to take advantage of their pretraining on millions of images.

 \paragraph{Contributions.} To summarize, this work addresses the challenge of continual multi-temporal change detection for natural disasters using resource-constrained onboard devices.
-We propose a novel approach that leverages a compact History Embedding integrated into a ViT-based encoder, enabling efficient storage and processing of past observations.
+We propose a novel approach that leverages a compact History Embedding integrated into a ViT (Visual Transformer) based encoder, enabling efficient storage and processing of past observations.
 The following contributions highlight the key innovations and findings of our study:

 \begin{enumerate} \item \textbf{HiT mechanism — a history injection transformer mechanism.} We introduce \textit{HiT}, a lightweight mechanism for injecting and updating a compact History Embedding inside a selected ViT block, enabling continual multi-temporal change detection without storing past images.